 - Medical School Transcript

-Three letters of recommendation, including one from the program director or department chair of your present program
+- Three Letters of Reference including one from the program director or department chair of your present program

-In addition, applicants must meet one of the following qualifications to be eligible for appointment to the program:
+Applicants must meet one of the following qualifications to be eligible for fellowship training:

-a.
-Graduate of U.S. or Canadian medical schools accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA)
+- Graduate of U.S. or Canadian medical school accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA)

 UConn accepts applicants who are United States citizens, or foreign nationals who have J-1, EAD, or permanent resident status.
 The UConn School of Medicine/Capital Area Health Consortium does NOT sponsor H1B or O visas.

 Fellows are selected from eligible applicants on the basis of their academic credentials, preparedness, ability, aptitude, communication skills, personal qualities such as motivation and integrity and other factors.